High-resolution cryoEM structure determination of soluble proteins after soft-landing electrospray ion beam deposition: METHODS

 \subsubsection{Preparation of ESIBD cryoEM samples}

-Mesh size 400 copper TEM grids with 3 nm amorphous carbon on a lacey carbon film (AGS187-4; Agar Scientific) and 2 nm amorphous carbon on a R2/1 holey carbon film (C2-C15nCu40-01; Quantifoil) were purchased.
-Gold TEM grids with mesh size 300 and 2 nm amorphous carbon on a R1.2/1.3 holey carbon film (C2-A14nAu30-50) were purchased from Quantifoil.
+Mesh size 400 copper TEM grids with 3 nm amorphous carbon on a lacey carbon film (AGS187-4) were purchased from Agar Scientific and gold TEM grids with mesh size 300 and 2 nm amorphous carbon on a R1.2/1.3 holey gold film (C2-A14nAu30-50) were purchased from Quantifoil.

-Grids were clipped then plasma cleaned for 30 seconds before deposition.
+Grids were clipped into autogrid carriers then plasma cleaned for 30 seconds before deposition.
 The clipped, cleaned grid was loaded into the cryoshuttle, where it is held in position by springs.
-The top can then be closed, isolating the grid from the atmosphere during transfer.
-The shuttle is loaded partially into the stage before deposition, so that there is good thermal contact, but the grid is not yet exposed to atmosphere; this keeps the grid cleaner when ice is already condensed on the stage, as insertion of the room temperature cryoshuttle heats up the stage, sublimating some water.
-After 5 minutes of temperature equilibration, the cryoshuttle is fully inserted and ready for deposition with the grid exposed.
+The top was then closed, isolating the grid from the atmosphere during transfer.
+To keep the grid cleaner when ice is already condensed on the stage, the shuttle was loaded partially into the stage before deposition to achieve good thermal contact, but without exposing the grid to atmosphere, as insertion of the room temperature cryoshuttle heats up the stage, sublimating some water.
+After 5 minutes of temperature equilibration, the cryoshuttle was fully inserted and ready for deposition with the grid exposed.